 The Department of Foreign Affairs and Trade (DFAT) welcomes submissions from interested individuals and groups about cooperation with Singapore on digital trade.
 Stakeholder submissions will inform our way forward as we progress this initiative.
 It also allows us to stay in contact with you throughout the process and keep you updated.

-If you have any questions or are unable to provide your submission before this deadline, please contact the DFAT Digital Trade team on email@example.com
+If you have any questions, please contact the DFAT Digital Trade team on email@example.com